DE Murphy, No. 2 overall recruit, picks Clemson

 Murphy, a 6-foot-5, 271-pound recruit from Hillgrove High School in Powder Springs, Georgia, gives Clemson five ESPN 300 defensive linemen, including the Nos.
 1 and 12 defensive ends and the Nos.
 1, 2 and 4 defensive tackles.

-The recruiting process was fairly straightforward for Murphy, who sought help from his father, Willard, and his mother, Breyone, along the way.
+The recruiting process was fairly straightforward for Murphy, who sought help from his father and his mother, Breyone, along the way.
 He had a good idea of what he was looking for in a school very early on in the process as schools started recruiting him after his freshman year.

 Murphy and his parents attended camps at Auburn, Clemson and Georgia the summer after his freshman year, earning offers from Auburn and Georgia, but were forced to wait with Clemson.